Preserving Open Space and Strengthening the Farming Industry

 - In an effort to replicate the success of New Jersey’s “Jersey Fresh” program, Assemblyman Taliaferro introduced legislation that would establish the “Jersey Canned Goods Program” and the “Jersey Frozen Foods Program.”
 The department would adopt policy to promote the sale of canned goods and frozen foods that were made in New Jersey and create a labeling program to identify products as New Jersey agricultural commodities.

 - Assemblyman Taliaferro is sponsoring legislation that would expand and promote the use of New Jersey’s Farm Fresh products.
-The package of bills would support the expansion of New Jersey’s Farm to School and Farm to Restaurant program and establish a Farm to Public Institution of Higher Education program.
+The package of bills moving through the legislature would support the expansion of New Jersey’s Farm to School, Farm to Table, and Farm to Restaurant program and establish a Farm to Public Institution of Higher Education program.
 The legislation would enable the Department of Agriculture to expand its role in the promotion of New Jersey Farm Fresh products in local schools and restaurants.

 Promoting South Jersey’s Wine Industry